-Brian Dean, the Co-founder of Exploding Topics, talks about their rebranding from Trennd to ExplodingTopics, why a brand name is super important for any brand and what are the most 3 important things in the world of business.
+Brian Dean, Co-founder of Exploding Topics, talks about their rebranding from Trennd to ExplodingTopics, why a brand name is super important for any brand and what are the most 3 important things in the world of business.

 What is the story behind ExplodingTopics?